helgoboss/reaper-rs/README.md

 ### REAPER VST plug-in

-A REAPER VST plug-in is nothing else than a normal VST plug-in which gets access to functions from the REAPER SDK.
+A REAPER VST plug-in is nothing else than a normal VST plug-in which gets access to functions from the REAPER C++ API.
 Luckily, there is a Rust crate for creating VST plug-ins already: [vst-rs](https://crates.io/crates/vst).
 So all you need to do is write a VST plug-in via *vst-rs* and gain access to the REAPER functions by letting *reaper-rs* access the `HostCallback` function.